-Candidates who have already completed alternative coursework that covers the FPSB Risk and Estate Planning Specialist learning objectives may be eligible to have that coursework recognized by FPSB as meeting the education requirement of its FPSB Risk and Estate Planning Specialist Certification without completing the FPSB Risk and Estate Planning Specialist course (either self-paced or instructor-led).
+Candidates who have already completed alternative coursework that covers the FPSB Risk and Estate Planning Specialist learning objectives may be eligible to have that coursework recognized by FPSB as meeting the education requirement without completing the FPSB Risk and Estate Planning Specialist course (either self-paced or instructor-led).
 Candidates wishing to have their prior learning recognized must submit satisfactory evidence that their prior coursework meets FPSB's established learning objectives by holding any of the below qualifications or certifications.
 Candidates will be asked to select "Recognition of Prior Learning" when registering with FPSB and upload a copy of their current certificate in the MyFPSB/earning platform.

-Qualification/Certification Accepted for Education Exemption Provider Institution IRDAI - IC 38 Licentiate / Associate / Fellowship Examination + Bachelor of Law (LLB) from a UGC approved university in India Insurance Institute of India (III) and any UGC (University Grants Commission) approved university in India
+Qualification/Certification Accepted for Recognition of Prior Learning Institution IRDAI - IC 38 Licentiate / Associate / Fellowship Examination and Bachelor of Law (LLB) from a UGC approved university in India Insurance Institute of India (III) and any UGC (University Grants Commission) approved university in India

-IRDAI - Insurance Regulatory and Development Authority of India questions
+IRDAI - Insurance Regulatory and Development Authority of India